Skip to content

 Book the sunset or evening slot for the best views.

-Day 2: Harajuku and Shinjuku
+Day 2: Harajuku & Shinjuku

 Today stays on the west side of the city.
 Harajuku and Shinjuku are neighbours on the Yamanote line, separated by a single stop, so there's almost no commute.
 Start with a forest and a shrine, spend the afternoon in a garden, and end the night in Golden Gai with a whisky.